bunnycompany/vision/README.md

 ## WebXR maid cafe webapp

-concept of a virtual cafe set in space. using the photosphere effect as a background and a basic rountable setting with menu
+concept of a virtual cafe set in space. using the photosphere effect as a background and a basic rountable setting with menu and nice snacks

 a cool place to meet with friendly servers and even friendlier hosts